 Less extensive than an audit, but more involved than a compilation, a review engagement consists primarily of analytical procedures we apply to the financial statements, and various inquiries we make of your company’s management team.
 If the financial statements or supporting information appear inconsistent or otherwise questionable, we may need to perform additional procedures.

 A review doesn’t require us to study and evaluate your company’s internal controls or verify data with third parties or physically inspect assets.
 Rather, a review report expresses limited assurance in the form of the statement: “We are not aware of any material modifications” for the financial statements to be in conformity with the Generally Accepted Accounting Principles (GAAP).
 Reviewed financial statements must include all required footnotes and other disclosures.

 Why might a business request a review engagement?
 It can be a good middle ground, providing the advantages of a CPA’s technical expertise without the work and expense of an audit.

 Compilation – Lowest Level of Assurance

-In compiling financial statements for a client, we present information that is the “representation of management” and expresses no opinion or assurance on the statements.
-A compilation is limited to presenting information that is the representation of management in the form of financial statements and supplementary information and accordingly we do not express any degree of assurance on the statements.
-In a review of a company?s financial statements, we express limited assurance that there are no material modifications that should be made to the financial statements.
+In compiling financial statements for a client, we present information that is the “representation of management” and expresses no opinion or assurance.
+A compilation is limited to presenting information that represents management in the form of financial statements and supplementary information.
+Accordingly, we do not express any degree of assurance on the statements.
+In a review of a company’s financial statements, we express limited assurance that there are no material modifications that should be made to the financial statements.
 A review consists principally of inquiries of company personnel and analytical procedures applied to financial data.